-Experience a class similar to one you would take in your Foundation year at CIA.
+Experience a class similar to one you would take in your first year at CIA.

 A limited number of partial ($250-$1,000) scholarships are offered through the Continuing Education department.
 CIA partners with Graffiti HeART to also provide scholarships.
 Students applying for scholarships should submit their family’s 2017 tax return and a personal statement with their application.
 Award decisions are based on financial need and portfolio strength.

 Scott Goss is a multi-media artist whose work explores his relationship to time, memory, and place.
 Scott’s work explores these concepts through a variety of media including glass, video, sculpture, and installation.
 Scott received his BFA from the Cleveland Institute of Art in 2006 and his MFA from Kent State University in 2014.
 His work has been featured in solo and group shows nationally, including ROY G BIV Gallery in Columbus, Spaces Gallery in Cleveland, Minan Gallery in Los Angeles, First Street Gallery in New York City and Verge Art Fair in Brooklyn.
-His work and research has additionally been support through grants by the Ohio Arts Council, Harpo Foundation and Kent State University.
-Currently Scott is an Adjunct Professor of Foundations at the Cleveland Institute of Art.
+His work and research have been supported through grants by the Ohio Arts Council, Harpo Foundation, and Kent State University.
+Currently, Scott is an adjunct professor in the Foundation Department at the Cleveland Institute of Art.
 To view Scott's work, visit his website.